ECB leaves door open to more stimulus, points to December meeting

 German 10-year yields, in negative territory for most of the summer, held just above zero on Thursday, with bond yields falling across much of the euro zone's periphery.

-Any meaningful extension of asset buys will require the ECB to modify some of the program's technical constraints to counter the scarcity of some assets, like German Bunds.
+Any meaningful extension of asset buys will require the ECB to modify some of the programme's technical constraints to counter the scarcity of some assets, like German Bunds.

 "If, as we expect, the ECB extends QE by nine months, we estimate that under the current regulations it would by early summer 2017 no longer be able to find sufficient Bunds suitable for purchase," Commerzbank analysts said in a note.

-"Consequently in December the Bank will have no choice but to change the rules of the program."
+"Consequently in December the Bank will have no choice but to change the rules of the programme."

 Changes could include relaxing self-imposed constraints like the rule prohibiting the ECB from buying assets that yield less than its deposit rate, or the rule requiring it to buy assets in proportion to each country's shareholding in the ECB.